AmaiamUlHaque/AmaiamUlHaque/README.md

 - 👋 Hi, I’m @AmaiamUlHaque
-- 👀 I’m interested in ... comp eng
+- 👀 I’m interested in ... computer engineering
 - 🌱 I’m currently learning ... how to filter out noise / power decoupling for a personal project

 <!---